rineez/JQuery-Timeline/README.md

 JQuery-Timeline
 ===============

-JQuery plugin for displaying timeline
+JQuery plugin for displaying timelines.
+Using this plugin a chronological listing of events can be displayed easily like a content slider.